 3.6.2 Compliance Monitoring

 All contractors are subject to the periodic monitoring of programmatic and financial compliance by TWC staff.
-Risk assessment tools are used at the state and regional level each fiscal year to identify VR contractors that will be monitored on-site during a 12-month period.
+Risk assessment tools are used at the state level each fiscal year to identify VR contractors that will be monitored on-site during a 12-month period.
 Contractors not identified on the risk assessment may be monitored at the discretion of TWC.

 …